Newburgh Heights, Ohio: Traffic enforcement

-Former mayor Trevor Elkins said the system is safer than when officers pull over speeding drivers.
+Former mayor Trevor Elkins said in 2017 his village issues about 300 speeding tickets per week from using its one hand-held camera.
+He said the system is safer than when officers pull over speeding drivers, and he disagreed with critics who might say the camera is a cash grab.
 "The people who are speeding are not victims," Elkins said.
 "They were breaking the law, and they got caught."
+25% of the city revenue comes from traffic tickets.
+The national average is at least ten times lower, at approximately 2%.

 Mayor Elkins has stated publicly that he defends the use of the cameras and admits they generate revenue, and said in 2016, "do I recognize that they generate revenue?
 Absolutely.
 Do I apologize for that?
 No."

+As of July 3, 2019, Ohio Governor Mike DeWine signed into law legislation that reduces state funding for any city, town, or village operating red light or speed cameras by an amount equivalent to the fines collected.
+(The provision withholding state funding has been enjoined by the 8th District Court of Appeals) The law requires all appeals of tickets received through camera technology to be heard in court rather than by an administrative officer.